macs30122-winter24/final-project-runaway/Project Progress Report.md

 ### Data source #2 PORI survey data
 (See testLCJ and test2017.ipynb in the PORIHK-survey folder for data cleaning code)

 For both surveys, since the survey dataset itself is relatively clean, only scores exceeding the range (scores greater than 100) and some invalid options (including some negative scores representing "refuse to answer") have been excluded.
 In addition to this, for the CE-scored survey dataset, the data is currently integrated by month (rather than day) for the time being.
-Since the dates in the (first data source) forum are only recorded up to the year, further consolidation of this data may be carried out at a later stage according to the needs of specific analyses.
+In addition, we have translated the information in Cantonese into an English version.

 ## 5. Data analysis and visualization

 ### Data source #2 PORI survey data
-As the collection of all data from the first source has not yet been completed, only descriptive statistics are currently available.
+We also used the keywords from the political vocabulary list utilized in the crawler as filtering criteria to select related questionnaire content, enabling us to compare the results of the public opinion survey with the outcomes of the internet discussions crawled.
+In the following example, we present the visualization of data about the Hong Kong Chief Executive and the level of trust in the government, which correspond to "Chief Executive" and "Government" in the keywords of the topic "Government and Governance".

 Examples: